DataManagementLab/wannadb/README.md

 * `wannadb`, `wannadb_parsql`, and `wannadb_ui` contain the implementation of ASET and the GUI.
 * `scripts` contains helpers, like a stand-alone preprocessing script.
 * `tests` contains pytest tests.
+* `executables` contains all files need for the installer.

 ### Architecture: Core